 The daily mile is an all school activity.
-We run every day in the morning.
+We run every morning.

 Infants to second class run on the basketball court while third to sixth class run laps around the school.
 All classes run as many laps as they can for ten minutes straight.
 If a child is tired, they can walk or slowly jog.
 All students take part in the daily mile.

 Teachers encourage the pupils run and to keep going.
-The playground leaders and the active school committee lead the warmup for Third to Sixth Class while Miss Cahill or Mrs. Gleeson lead infants to second class.
+The playground leaders and the active school committee lead the warmup for Third to Sixth Class while Ms. O’Donoghue or Ms. Keane lead infants to second class.
 All children enjoy this activity and we are amazed at how fit we are becoming with each passing day.

-As we are getting so good at the Daily Mile, we have decided to run around Europe.
-Mr. Mc Kenna has put a map of Europe on out Active Schools’ notice board.
-We have identified all the capital cities throughout Europe as well as the distance between each.
+As we were getting so good at the Daily Mile, we decided to run around Europe.
+Mr. Mc Kenna put a map of Europe on out Active Schools’ notice board.
+We identified all the capital cities throughout Europe as well as the distance between each.
 Our total distance from the Daily Mile is calculated and indicates how far we have run towards each capital.
-So far, we have accumulated enough miles to reach Rome and this year we are well on ou way to beating that and reaching Moscow!
+Last year we accumulated enough miles to reach Rome and this year we are well on ou way to beating that and reaching Moscow!

 The Daily Mile is also a great way to start the day and get our minds and bodies in the zone for learning.

-This initiative involves pupils completing a piece of Active Homework each evening.
-The homework can be recorded in our Active Homework diaries.
+This initiative involves pupils completing a piece of Active Homework on our PE days.
+The homework can be recorded in our Homework diaries.
 We love this kind of homework as it beats regular homework hands down!